Skip to content

 We need meaningful signals to get by.
 They tell us what to do and when to do it.
 From traffic signs to alarm clocks to your baby’s cries, meaningful signals are immensely valuable.

-But meaningless signals threaten the effectiveness of the signals that actually matter.
+But meaningless signals threaten the effectiveness of the signals that truly matter.
 So we need to be mindful of meaningless signals and remove them whenever we can.

 Ready to transform your life?